 Sometimes you may wake up after sweating heavily, particularly if you're sleeping under too many blankets or your bedroom is too warm.
 Although uncomfortable, these episodes aren't usually considered night sweats and aren't sign of an underlying condition or illness.

 Night sweats usually happen with other concerning symptoms, such as fever, weight loss, pain in a specific area, cough or diarrhea.

-Schedule a doctor's visit if night sweats:
+Schedule a visit with your health care provider if night sweats: